oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 ## Task 1: Create an Application Process

-In this task, you create an application process to retrieve the URL and MIME type of a document stored in an Object Storage service.
+In this task, you'll create an application process to retrieve the URL and MIME type of a document stored in an Object Storage service.
 It makes an authenticated REST API call to retrieve the document as a BLOB, sets the appropriate HTTP response headers, and sends the document to the client for download.
 The operation is based on the ID provided in the input parameter 'P3_ID'.

 1. Navigate to **Shared Components**